What Is The Purpose Of A Plea Bargain?

 It is possible, but it's challenging to get the prosecutors to talk to you before the case is filed at the state level.
 It would have to be a severe case where the prosecutors are involved in the filing decision and the investigation.

 It's much more probable at a federal level that they would allow you to work out a resolution before the case is even indicted in the federal court.
 However, the filing deputies are responsible for filing many cases at the state level.
-If they had to deal with defense attorneys, they wouldn't do their job effectively.
+If they had to deal with defense attorneys, they would need to do their job more effectively.

 It would take too long, and they have too many cases coming across their desk, so they are usually fairly insolated.
 The best you can often do is send them a letter with your client's position and any mitigating factors that may convince them not to file the case altogether or file lesser charges.